AITrekker/RAG/tests/README.md

 | `test_auditing.py` | **Audit System Testing** | Audit logging and event tracking |
 | `test_real_rag.py` | **Live System Testing** | Real RAG functionality with actual server |

+### 🧪 Standalone API Test Scripts (Legacy)

+The following scripts were used for direct API testing against a running server but have since been deprecated in favor of the `pytest` suite in `test_api_endpoints.py`.
+They are preserved here for historical context but are no longer maintained.

+- **`test_all_api_endpoints.py`**: A comprehensive script that tests all known API endpoints.
+- **`quick_api_test.py`**: A focused test script for rapidly validating core working endpoints during development.

 ### 🎯 Functional Area Coverage

 #### **API Layer (100% Coverage)**